ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Tips {#tips}

+Before the London Upgrade, miners would receive the total gas fee from any transaction included in a block.

-As the base fee (which in the previous transaction fee mechanism would have gone to the miner) is burned, a priority fee (tip) is used to incentivise miners to include a transaction in the block they are mining.
-Without tips, it would be economically viable for miners to mine empty blocks, as they would receive the same block reward.
-Under normal conditions a small tip provides miners a minimal incentive to include a transaction and high tips can provide incentive for special treatment.
+With the new base fee getting burned, the London Upgrade introduced a priority fee (tip) to incentivize miners to include a transaction in the block.
+Without tips, miners would find it economically viable to mine empty blocks, as they would receive the same block reward.
+Under normal conditions, a small tip provides miners a minimal incentive to include a transaction.
+For transactions that need to get preferentially executed ahead of other transactions in the same block, a higher tip will be necessary to attempt to outbid competing transactions.

 ## Max Fee {#maxfee}